Skip to main content

 Originally Submitted: July 22, 2022

+Despite the prediction of low overwintering survival we have observed bean leaf beetles in soybean this week.
 In South Dakota, bean leaf beetles go through two generations each year.
-The overwintering generation, which is initially observed in the spring, is made up of adults that survived the winter and feed on soybean seedlings once they emerge.
+The overwintering generation, which is initially observed in the spring, is made up of adults that survived the winter and feed on soybean seedling once they emerge.
 Before soybeans emerge, the overwintering bean leaf beetles feed on alfalfa.
-The bean leaf beetle adults we are seeing now are part of the first generation that usually shows up in July and early August in South Dakota.
-We have been observing an increasing number of bean leaf beetles active in soybean during the last week (July 11 through 15, 2022).
+The bean leaf beetle adults we are seeing now are part of the first generation that occur each year.
+The first-generation adults usually show up in July and early August in South Dakota.

 In the same areas where the first-generation adults are observed, a second generation can be observed from late August up to the first hard frost or when soybeans senesce.
 The northern areas of South Dakota do not have a second generation of bean leaf beetles.